- Sample Itinerary

 IN THE EVENT OF EMERGENCY CIRCUMSTANCES THE NIGHT BEFORE THE TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS 435‑564‑3273

-Moab/Westwater weather: The biking portion of this trip takes place at altitudes between 6,000 and 8,500 ft. so temperatures are traditionally 10 to 15 degrees cooler than they are on the river portion.
+Moab/Westwater weather: Thebiking portion of this trip takes place at altitudes between 6,000 and 8,500 ft. so temperatures are traditionally 10 to 15 degrees cooler than they are on the river portion.
 It seldom rains in this region, but when it does it can cool temperatures.
 In July and August the daytime temperatures range from 70 to 100 degrees, with nighttime temperatures 50 to 75 degrees.
 This is the time of year that swimming in the Colorado becomes a popular activity.
-These temperatures seem warm but remember the humidity is very low.
-There will be an abundance of sun, so bring a hat and plenty of suntan lotion and/or sunscreens.
+These temperatures seem hot but remember the humidity is very low.
+There will be an abundance of sun, so bring a hat and plenty of suntan lotion and/or sunscreens. *Please avoid spray on sun-screen for the health and safety of your guide and fellow-guests

-Bugs, snakes, etc. are generally no problem.
+Bugs, snakes, etc. are are generally no problem.
 In fact, the lack of pesky insects is one of the reasons wilderness camping is so pleasant.
 Any wilderness trip, however, is subject to an occasional localized insect hatch.
 During these hatches (most common early to mid-July) mosquitoes can be bothersome.
 Be sure to bring long sleeve clothing and repellent.
-Insect repellents that contain “Deet” are by far the most effective during heavy hatches, but are also suspected of causing various health problems.
-Citronella-based products (skin-so-soft) work only in light hatches.
+Insect repellents that contain “deet” are by far the most effective during heavy hatches.
+Citronella-based products work only in light hatches.
 We rarely see any snakes, but if the thought of them bothers you, try sleeping on the beaches or in a tent instead of rocky or bushy areas.

 Hiking is strictly an optional activity.
 There are many interesting short hikes available.
 Hiking can be done in your biking shoes, durable sneakers, or lightweight hiking boots.
 Remember that hiking and other activities vary widely pending time, and what other plans are ahead for the day.